worlds-io/worlds-api/README.md

 # Worlds Public API Schema

-This repository defines the schema for the Worlds Public API
+This repository defines the schema for the Worlds API

 ## Repository Structure